Troy H. Middleton: Officer's commission

-After 27 months of serving in the army, Middleton got his first promotion, to corporal.
+After 27 months of service, Middleton got his first promotion, to corporal.
 Promotions came very slowly, and occurred only when a position was vacated by someone else getting promoted or retiring.
 Shortly after his promotion on 10 June 1912, Corporal Middleton was transferred to Fort Leavenworth, Kansas, where he would have a chance to compete for an army commission.
 Here Middleton attended an intensive training course to prepare for the written examination required for a second lieutenant's commission.
 Of the 300 civilians and enlisted men who took the exam, 56 of them passed and were commissioned.
 Middleton's score was just about in the middle of the passing scores.
 Almost all of those passing were college graduates, coming from schools such as Harvard, Yale, Virginia Military Institute, and Stanford.
 Four of the 56, including Middleton, would go on to become general officers.

 In addition to taking the written exam, all of the applicants had to take a horse-riding test as well.
 Having grown up riding horses on his family's plantation, Middleton scored very well on this exam, and the officer in charge thought that he would want to go into the cavalry.
-Middleton, however, wanted to go into the infantry, leaving the officer stunned that anyone with such horsemanship skills would even consider spending his time walking instead of riding a fine horse.
+Middleton, however, wanted to go into the infantry, leaving the officer stunned that anyone with such horsemanship skills would even consider spending his time walking.

-Having passed his exam, Middleton was recommended for a commission by President Howard Taft in November 1912, but it wasn't until after the new president, Woodrow Wilson, was sworn in the following March, and the new congress convened, that the 56 successful candidates were confirmed by the Senate.
+Having passed his exam, Middleton was recommended for a commission by President Howard Taft in November 1912, but it was not until after the new president, Woodrow Wilson, was sworn in the following March, and the new congress convened, that the 56 successful candidates were confirmed by the Senate.
 Their appointment was back-dated to 30 November 1912.
 During this interim period, Middleton was transferred to Fort Crockett in Galveston, Texas, where he arrived early in 1913.